cisagov/development-guide/project_setup/skeletonize-existing-repository.md

 1. Fix additional problems that may arise
 1. [Make a pull request](#make-a-pull-request)

-## Add a skeleton as remote ##
+## Add the skeleton as a remote ##

-First, decide which of the available skeletons fits your existing repository.
-To see a list of available skeletons, use the `skeleton list` command or see the [list of skeletons](skeleton-list.md).
+First, decide which of the available skeletons best fits your existing non-skeletonized repository.
+To see a list of available skeletons, use the `gh skeleton list` command or see the [list of skeletons](skeleton-list.md).

 As an example, we'll be using [`skeleton-python-library`](https://github.com/cisagov/skeleton-python-library)